NotCompsky/bpcs/doc/bpcs.1.md

 # ARGUMENTS

 *threshold*
-:   Integer between 0 and 6 (inclusive).
-The complexity threshold is this number plus 50.
+:   A non-negative integer representing the complexity threshold for each grid.
+For a grid that is 9x9, the maximum threshold is 2*8*9==144, and a sensible threshold value is usually in the 50s.

 *vessel_image_path(s)*
 :   File path(s) of images that transport the message data.